Muokkaa

 Abstract classes have the following features:

-• An abstract class may contain abstract methods and accessors.
+• An abstract class can contain abstract methods and accessors.

-• It is not possible to modify an abstract class with the sealed modifier because the two modifiers have opposite meanings.
+• You can't use the sealed modifier on an abstract class because the two modifiers have opposite meanings.
 The sealed modifier prevents a class from being inherited and the abstract modifier requires a class to be inherited.

 • A non-abstract class derived from an abstract class must include actual implementations of all inherited abstract methods and accessors.

-Use the abstract modifier in a method or property declaration to indicate that the method or property does not contain implementation.
+Use the abstract modifier in a method or property declaration to indicate that the method or property doesn't contain implementation.

 Abstract methods have the following features: